Updated May 2021

 Benefits will become available starting in 2025.

-If you wish to opt out of the state plan and not pay the payroll tax, the amended legislation provides for an exemption.
-The exemption application requires that Washington state W-2 employees demonstrate that they own a qualifying long term care insurance policy that was issued and in-force before November 1, 2021.
+If you wish to opt out of the WA Cares plan and not pay the payroll tax, the amended legislation provides for an exemption.
+The exemption application requires that Washington state W-2 employees demonstrate that they own an eligible long term care insurance policy that was issued and in-force before November 1, 2021.

 Under normal circumstances, it can take 6-10 weeks to complete the application and underwriting process for a typical LTC policy.
 Due to demand, it is reasonable to expect more than the normal time to issue will be required.
 We advise that applications for the LTC policies should be submitted ASAP.